What is obesity

 Controversy

 The government has unapologetically defined obesity as a symptom of ill health which should be eradicated.
-Attempting to manipulate individual's weight leaves the government vulnerable to accusations of "nanny statism".
+For others, attempting to manipulate the weight of individuals leaves the government vulnerable to accusations of “nanny statism”.

 The UK is yet to see the rise of a significant 'fat positive' movement.
 In the US a minority of obese people have hit out at attempts to medicalise and stigmatise their size and argue societies should accept people of all weights.